 Scent is very important in any garden and especially a sensory garden.
-Lavender and rosemary produce scent to the touch and there are a number of pelargoniums (known as geraniums) which have strongly scented leaves when stroked or picked such as 'Aroma', crispum 'Variegatum', (lemon scented leaves)'Fragrans', (pine scented) 'Graveolens' of gardens, (sweet scented) 'Old Spice' ,(spicy scented) 'Prince of Orange',(orange scented) Sweet Mimosa, and many more.
+Lavender and rosemary produce scent to the touch and there are a number of pelargoniums (also known as geraniums) which have strongly scented leaves when stroked or picked such as 'Aroma', crispum 'Variegatum', (lemon scented leaves) 'Fragrans', (pine scented) 'Graveolens' of gardens, (sweet scented) 'Old Spice' ,(spicy scented) 'Prince of Orange',(orange scented) Sweet Mimosa, and many more.
 These are available from specialist growers, but they are not hardy and must be overwintered under glass in frost free environment.
 Pelargoniums will survive well in a conservatory tolerating the extremes of heat and produce colour and scent as part of an indoor garden.
-In a raised bed they are colourful and the leaves release a variety of scents when touched, but they do need to be overwintered under glass.
+In a raised bed they are colourful and the leaves will release a variety of scents when touched.

 What to plant in a sensory garden

 The image above left shows Stipa tenuissima with it's soft fluffy plumes, it invites being stroked.
 Grasses are very tactile, some are soft and fluffy, others with plumes ideal for touch which makes them very suitable for a sensory garden.
 Grasses move on the breeze, sway and billow and if planted in large groups really can move like waves.
 Suitable grasses are Stipa gigantea, and S. tennuissima, Deschampsia, Calamagrotis and the annual grass Briza maxima.
 Grasses look best planted in groups so the wind can blow through them.
-If grasses alone appear too plain planted on their own, they also look good planted with alliums Achillea Crocosmia and the tall grasses look good with Thalictrum.
+It is worth looking at the Grasses page and on Pinterest to see the various types which really are great to the touch, and move with the breeze.
+If grasses alone appear too plain planted on their own, they also look good planted with Allium, Achillea, Crocosmia and the tall grasses look good with Thalictrum.

 Scented plants are essential part of a sensory garden.
 Ideally, scented plants are needed all the year and below are lists of plants which flower and produce scent at different times which can be incorporated into the sensory garden.
 There are of course many roses to choose from and the expert growers can always advise on roses but there are many plants with strong scent other than roses, and which are easier to grow.
 The plants listed below are hardy.
 If space is limited the same area of a garden can be used to create an area which is sensory, contains scented plants and includes many plants which are attractive to bees and butterflies.
 Many of the plants in the lists appear in all three categories.